ChrisRu/lyrics/README.md

 ### CLI

-Run `lyrics` to get the currently playing song lyrics Run `lyrics "The Beatles - While My Guitar Gently Weeps"` for getting lyrics for a specific song.
+- `lyrics` to get the currently playing song lyrics
+- `lyrics "The Beatles - While My Guitar Gently Weeps"` for getting lyrics for a specific song.